ome/bioformats/docs/sphinx/formats/leica-lif.rst

 **Please note that while we have specification documents for this format, we are not able to distribute them to third parties.**

-Additional options are available for reading this format type, see :doc:`options` for information.
+Additional options are available for reading or writing this format type, see :doc:`options` for information.

 LAS stands for "Leica Application Suite".